We are all children of God

 Women’s workplace clothing is available on Saturday mornings at the Career Closet at Briarcliff Congregational Church.
 Please call beforehand to make sure the closet is open.
 More information is available here.

 Caregivers often experience fatigue, anger, frustration, isolation and guilt about their feelings.
-If you would like support in your role as caregiver, please contact us.
+If you would like support in your role as caregiver, please contact a staff member.

 The Ossining Micro Fund was created as a safety net to provide small interest-free loans to community members who encounter a one time financial obstacle or unexpected expense.